-Economic sustainability refers to practices that support long-term economic growth without negatively impacting social, environmental, and cultural aspects of the community.
+Prosperity refers to practises that support long-term economic growth without negatively impacting social, environmental, and cultural aspects of the community.
 Developing table tennis activities which generate value beyond financial profitability.

 In focus: cash flow analysis, resource distribution, service providers, supporting social businesses, stakeholders, circular economic solutions, technologies etc.